skateman/insights-rbac-api-client-ruby/docs/PrincipalApi.md

 opts = {
   limit: 10, # Integer | Parameter for selecting the amount of data returned.
   offset: 0, # Integer | Parameter for selecting the offset of data.
-  usernames: 'usernames_example' # String | Usernames of principals to get }
+  usernames: 'usernames_example', # String | Usernames of principals to get
+  sort_order: 'sort_order_example' # String | The sort order of the query, either ascending or descending }

 begin